Blue Rondo à la Turk

-"Blue Rondo à la Turk" is a jazz standard composition by Dave Brubeck.
-It appeared on the album Time Out in 1959.
-It is written in 9/8 time, with one side theme in 4/4, and the choice of rhythm was inspired by the Turkish aksak time signatures.
-It was originally recorded by the Dave Brubeck Quartet with Dave Brubeck on piano, Paul Desmond on alto saxophone, Eugene Wright on bass, and Joe Morello on drums.
+"Blue Rondo à la Turk" is a jazz composition by Dave Brubeck.
+It first appeared on the Dave Brubeck Quartet's album Time Out in 1959, featuring Brubeck on piano, Paul Desmond on alto saxophone, Eugene Wright on double bass, and Joe Morello on drums.
+It is written in two distinct sections: one in 9/8 time inspired by Turkish aksak rhythms, and one in a conventional swung 4/4.
+The composition has become a jazz standard.

 History

 Rhythm of "Blue Rondo à la Turk": the arrows on the tempo dial show the tempo for ♪, ♩, ♩. and the measure beat.
 Starts slow, and speeds up to approximate the tempo of "Blue Rondo à la Turk".

-Brubeck heard this unusual rhythm performed by Turkish musicians on the street.
-Upon asking the musicians where they got the rhythm, one replied "This rhythm is to us what the blues is to you."
-Hence the title "Blue Rondo à la Turk."
+Brubeck first heard what would become the composition's unconventional rhythm being performed by street musicians in Turkey.
+Upon asking the musicians where they got the rhythm, one replied: "This rhythm is to us what the blues is to you."

-Contrary to popular belief, the piece is neither inspired by nor related to the last movement of Wolfgang Amadeus Mozart's Piano Sonata No. 11, known by the near-identical title "Rondo Alla Turca".
+Contrary to popular belief, the piece is not musicially related to the last movement of Wolfgang Amadeus Mozart's "Rondo Alla Turca", the last movement of Piano Sonata No. 11.
+However, both songs are based on Turkish street musicians; Mozart's having been based on Turkish Janissary bands.

-The rhythm is an additive rhythm that consists of three measures of followed by one measure of and the cycle then repeats.
-Taking the smallest time unit as eighth notes, then the main beats are:
+The first section of "Blue Rondo à la Turk" uses a repeating four-bar pattern of additive rhythms that consists of three measures of followed by one measure of :

 Derivative pieces

-Rock keyboardist Keith Emerson used this piece (uncredited) as a foundation of his "Rondo" beginning when he was with the progressive rock band The Nice; it appeared on the album The Thoughts of Emerlist Davjack.
-Emerson's version was in 4/4 time and Brubeck, meeting with Emerson in 2003, described it to him as "your 4/4 version which I can't play."
-Emerson, a great admirer of Brubeck, took this to mean that Brubeck preferred his own version, as Brubeck would have had no difficulty in playing Emerson's interpretation.

-Later, Emerson folded the melody into the 14-minute "Finale (Medley)" on the 1993 Emerson, Lake & Palmer (ELP) release Live at the Royal Albert Hall, as well as improvisations on "Fanfare for the Common Man".
-Those medleys also included themes from other well-known tunes including "America" from West Side Story, "Toccata and Fugue in Dm", and "Flight of the Bumblebee".

-Emerson frequently used "Rondo" as a closing number during performances both with The Nice and ELP.
+English progressive rock keyboardist Keith Emerson adapted this piece into "Rondo" by the Nice; it appeared on their 1968 album The Thoughts of Emerlist Davjack.
+Emerson's version was in 4/4 time; Brubeck described it to him as "your 4/4 version which I can't play."
+Later, Emerson folded the melody into the 14-minute "Finale (Medley)" on the 1993 Emerson, Lake & Palmer live album Live at the Royal Albert Hall, as well as improvisations on the band's rendition of Aaron Copland's "Fanfare for the Common Man".
+He frequently used "Rondo" as a closing number during performances both with the Nice and Emerson, Lake & Palmer.

-On his 1981 album Breakin' Away, Al Jarreau performed a vocal version of the song, with lyrics by himself.
+On his 1981 album Breakin' Away, American jazz singer Al Jarreau performed a vocal version of the song, with lyrics by himself.

-Popular culture
+In popular culture

 The track is used in the soundtracks of the 2005 comedy film Wedding Crashers, the 2003 Swedish documentary Närvarande, and an Emmy-award winning 2019 episode of The Simpsons entitled "Mad About the Toy".